eneiman18/pedagogy/weekly-learning-goals/week-15.md

 - What is the syntax for using `forEach` with an anonymous arrow function?
 - What is the syntax for using `map` with an anonymouse arrow function?
 - What is the syntax for writing a unit test in Jest?
-- What is jQuery?
-- What is the syntax for using jQuery to select an element?
-What is the syntax for using jQuery to change a property on an element?